Revolutionary web interface

 No shared security

-Code Effects solution is implemented as a plain .NET assembly.
+Code Effects rules engine is implemented as a plain .NET assembly.
 You don't need to send your security context, your data, and your rules somewhere else, neither you need to install and maintain separate evaluation environments and servers in order to evaluate your business rules.
 Simply reference Code Effects assembly in your project(s) and evaluation of your rules becomes instantly available to your code.
 That feature alone gives us more business than anything else listed on this page.

 It's unbelievably fast and efficient!

-Our thread-safe Rule Engine is capable of evaluating a collection of millions of complex source objects in just milliseconds.
+Our thread-safe business rules engine is capable of evaluating a collection of millions of complex source objects in just milliseconds.
 Contact our support and request the "timed" assembly that allows you to test the incredible performance of the engine in your code as if you would run the Engine Unlimited licensed version.

 For complex rules, the Rule Editor employs parentheses to prioritize the evaluation of rule conditions.
 Anyone who understands the difference between (A + B) x C and A + (B x C) can now create business rules of any complexity.

 Automatic rule validation